Dejoyag782/Installer-Package-Compiler/README.md

 A python program that creates a installer of a laravel project encased in a zip file.
 It checks for missing basic requirements in order for a laravel application to function in windows such as XAMPP, Composer, &amp; 7zip.

-In order to execut you must first install python
+In order to execute you must first install python

 after installing python run a console and execute this command "pip install pyinstaller"